isurukdniss/webpage-analyzer/README.md

 ```

 ## Continues Integration
 Continues Integration is achieved using the GitHub Actions.
-A workflow builds the project and runs all unit tests when a new commit is pushed to the `main` branch or a pull request is merged into the `main` branch.
+A workflow builds the project and runs all unit tests when a new commit is pushed to the `main` branch, a pull request is raised or merged into the `main` branch.

 Workflow runs can be found [here](https://github.com/isurukdniss/webpage-analyzer/actions).